shengmeiLiu/Datasets---Moving-Target-Selection-with-Delay/motion/README.md

 + *elapsed* - elapsed time (time to select the target, in milliseconds)
 + *targ_dist_trvl* - total pixel distance target traveled
 + *mouse_dist_trvl* - total pixel distance mouse traveled

+Note: the delays reported in the data files ("lag" above) do *not* include the local delays.
+The local delays were 50 milliseconds.

 ## References